-The no-loan initiative will go into effect starting in the Fall of 2020 for both first year and continuing students.
-All financial aid awards offered for the 2020-2021 academic year will have considered students' eligibility for the program.
+The no-loan initiative applies to eligible first year and continuing students.
+All financial aid awards offered for the 2021-22 academic year will have considered students' eligibility for the program.
 Awards for previous years will not be affected.

 Families will still need to make important decisions about their approach to financing their educational costs.
 The no-loan initiative will allow, for eligible students, to have the federal subsidized and unsubsidized student loan component of their financial aid offer replaced with Colgate grants.
 Students and families will still be responsible for their family’s contribution to the cost of attendance, and may elect to include loans as part of their strategy for financing these costs.

 Yes, although eligible students will not have loans automatically added to the initial financial aid offered, they will still have access to the Federal Direct Loan program upon request.
 This initiative will neither impact a student’s nor a parent’s ability to borrow under the Federal Direct Loan program, or to seek financing through a private educational loan.